corespring/corespring-api/README.md

 #### Indexing

-See the [indexing documentation](app/index/README.md) for information about how content is indexed in Corespring API.
+See the [search documentation](modules/lib/search/README.md) for information about how content is indexed in Corespring API.

 #### Localhost